Earthquake strengthening

 Earthquake strengthening is any work done to a building to improve its ability to withstand the effects of earthquakes, and to keep people in and around the building safe.

-An earthquake-prone building is one that is less than one-third of the current structural standard.
+An earthquake-prone building (EPB) is one that is less than 34% of the current national building standard.

-• a country-wide approach to the assessment and management of earthquake-prone buildings
+• a country-wide approach to the assessment and management of EPBs

 • a standardised notice system; and

-• Territorial authorities (councils) are no longer required to have individual policies for earthquake-prone buildings
+• territorial authorities (councils) are no longer required to have individual policies for EPBs

-• There will be a centralised national register for all earthquake-prone buildings in New Zealand.
-This means individual councils no longer need to have a register
+• there is a centralised national register for all EPBs in New Zealand.

 Priority buildings

-The new legislation requires all councils to consult the public on the identification of high-traffic/high-pedestrian priority routes.
+The legislation requires all councils to consult the public on the identification of high-traffic/high-pedestrian priority routes.

-The buildings on these routes will be assessed to determine if they are priority buildings.
+The buildings on these routes have now been assessed to determine if they are priority buildings.

-As a result of the public consultation process, Council has identified 7 streets and thoroughfares in Lower Hutt that have sufficient vehicle and pedestrian traffic to warrant prioritisation.
+Through a public consultation process, Council identified seven streets and thoroughfares in Lower Hutt that have sufficient vehicle and pedestrian traffic to warrant prioritisation.
 The streets are:

 • Jackson Street, Petone (That part of Jackson Street between Cuba Street and Petone Avenue)